 Unique experiences

-On Sundays, many of the locals travel to rivers like the Pance, where you can cool down and enjoy a quiet day of relaxation.
+On Sundays, many locals head to rivers like the Pance, where you can cool off and enjoy a relaxing day of leisure.

-If you walk upstream, you'll arrive at the Farallones Foundation camp, where you'll find shelter and guides to show you around the park.
+If you walk upstream, you’ll reach the Fundación Farallones camp, which has a hostel and guides to explore the park.

 Photo: ProColombia